What is Speech and Language Therapy?

 Who is eligible for Speech and Language Therapy?

-Lansdowne Children's Centre is the lead agency for the Brant Preschool Speech and Language Program.
-Lansdowne SLPs provide speech and language intervention to children residing in Brantford and Brant County.
+Lansdowne Children's Centre is the lead agency for the Brant Haldimand Norfolk Preschool Speech and Language Program.
+Lansdowne SLPs provide speech and language intervention to children residing in Brant, Haldimand, and Norfolk counties, with service delivery sites in Brantford, Simcoe, Dunnville, and Caledonia.
 Children are eligible for Preschool Speech and Language services from birth to school entry, with limited services provided to JK aged children.
 A doctor’s referral is not needed to access services.
-Early intervention is important, so we have developed a speech and language milestones brochure to enable parents to monitor their child’s communication development (Click HERE to download the 0-36 month milestones checklist)
+Early intervention is important, so we have developed a speech and language milestones brochure to enable parents to monitor their child’s communication development ( Click HERE to download the 0-36 month milestones checklist)